 For Christmas, my husband asked for matching Weasley sweaters for the fam.
 The task seemed daunting but I’m so glad I went for it because they turned out beautiful and he was so happy.
 My 19 month old even loved hers because she’s become really interested in letters recently.

 I hope this post is helpful if you’re wanting to knit your own Weasley sweater!
 It’s so much fun and special too.

 As I previously mentioned, I couldn’t find a pattern so I used a different pattern as a base.
 With Justyna’s permission, I used the Homebody Sweater and very slightly adapted it to look just like a Weasley sweater.
 You can find the pattern from Lady Jay Crochet on Ravelry here.

-I want to pause and emphasize how important it is to respect garment designers and either check their policies or ask permission before changing anything their pattern.
+I want to pause and emphasize how important it is to respect garment designers and either check their policies or ask permission before changing anything about their pattern.
 So much work goes into designing and putting a pattern out into the world and it’s just common curtesy to take their feelings and boundaries into account.
 Justyna allowed me to use this pattern as a base with credit (and she said it is fine if you do too), but she definitely didn’t have to.
 Lastly, do not change a pattern and then call it your own!

 So!
 The good news is this pattern works and is written in a wide range of sizes.
 The small change I made to each sweater was knitting stockinette for the whole body instead of starting with ribbing on the bottom.
 When I knit the neckline I also knit stockinette instead of ribbing.
 If you’re familiar with Weasley sweaters then you’ll see the bottom and neckline curl.
 My husband wanted them to be as similar to the movie sweaters as possible.
 You’ll want to take that into account for the length and knit a little extra.
 The cuffs are ribbed so I followed the pattern for the arms.
 If you want it baggy you’ll want to knit a size up which is what I did for my husbands.